Does Kratom Interact With Trazodone?

 Agonistic interaction occurs when two substances having the same effect are used together.
 These substances produce a similar effect by acting on the same receptors or acting on different receptors that cause similar responses.

-Trazodone acts via antagonism of serotonin receptors and inhibition of serotonin transporters.
+Trazodone acts via the antagonism of serotonin receptors and inhibition of serotonin transporters.
 The drug has an antidepressant effect and sleep-inducing properties .

-Due to their similar effects, kratom and trazodone can cause marked sedation and even respiratory depression.
+Due to their similar effects, kratom and trazodone can cause marked sedation and respiratory depression.
 As both drugs affect serotonin, using them together can lead to a severe side effect known as serotonin syndrome .
 Serotonin syndrome is characterized by restlessness, confusion, and loss of muscle coordination.

 Trazodone is a serotonin receptor and reuptake inhibitor.
 This class of drugs treats major depressive disorders.
 In addition, these drugs are used in post-traumatic stress disorder and sleep disorders.

+Mixing other SARIs with kratom involves a similar risk of side effects.
 Other serotonin receptor agonists and reuptake inhibitors that kratom will interact with include:

 - Etoperidone (Axiomin, Etonin)